linode/apl-docs/docs/for-devs/console/secrets.md

 <!-- ![Console: new secret](img/team-secrets.png) -->

 Any secret that is created here should have it's counterpart in Vault by the same name.
 Otomi will create kubernetes secrets from those Vault secrets.
-These can then be used in Otomi Services and Otomi Jobs, as injected env vars, or as file mounts.
+These can then be used in Otomi Services and Otomi Workloads, as injected env vars, or as file mounts.

 Otomi supports 3 types of secrets: